J-reed/ConsoleGraphs/README.md

 # ConsoleGraphs
 A Python console application that when given data will produce graphs in the CLI.

+How to run:
+- Navigate to the ConsoleGraph directory that contains `src`
+- run `python3 -m src.main`

 ### Key references used when writing this code